 TURF analysis is a commonly used market research technique that helps organizations understand how to reach the greatest number of customers with a limited number of offerings.
 TURF stands for Total Unduplicated Reach and Frequency.

 TURF Analysis Example

 You conduct a survey with your customers to ask which flavors they prefer.
 While the typical frequency data chart shows you that ‘Strawberry’ and ‘Strawberry-Banana’ are the most popular flavors, TURF analysis provides you with a different picture.

 This would likely be because ‘Strawberry’ and ‘Strawberry-Banana’ are preferred by the same types of customers, while ‘Blueberry’ would open the door for a whole separate audience.

-How is TURF Analysis conducted?
+How is TURF Analysis Conducted?

-TURF analysis is conducted using data from standard multiple choice questions in a market research survey.
+TURF analysis is conducted using data from standard multiple-choice questions in a market research survey.
 The data is analyzed using statistical software, which calculates a reach for every combination included in the survey.

 This would allow the organization to determine how many products they want to offer, and what those products would be.

-Other Considerations and Limitations for TURF Analysis
+Limitations of TURF Analysis

 For example, if you’re offering a product/service, you’ll want to know how important variety is to customers.
 You will also want to know if customers plan to buy certain types of products more than others.

 The bottom line is incorporating TURF analysis findings with other market research and operational insights is an excellent way to make research more comprehensive and provide a complete picture of audience preference and market potential.